What is National Computer Security Day?

 It reminds us that we play an active role in computer security

 Whether it's a bank account or pics that should never have taken, your personal life is, well, personal.
-This day is a reminder that, although we deserve to have our privacy protected, we can't only rely on programmers to do the job.
-Regularly updating anti-virus software, using stronger passwords, and encrypting data are all measures we can take on our own.
-So let's make sure our records of the bad old days stay in our memories, and not in a stranger's news feed.
+This day is a reminder that we deserve to have our privacy protected and we can't rely on programmers alone to do the job.
+Regularly updating antivirus software, using strong passwords and encrypting data are all measures we can take on our own.
+Make sure your records of the “bad old days” stay in your memories — not in a stranger's news feed!

-It shows us that our security issues affect others
+It reinforces that our security issues affect others

 Security systems engineers are unsung heroes.
-It can't be easy trying to stay one step ahead of hackers, especially when technology changes so quickly.
-Computer Security Day's the perfect time to show your appreciation for what they do.
-A thumbs up is kind of cheesy, but sources say that a thank you will do the trick.
-It won't make the updates on your computer any less annoying, though.
+Staying one step ahead of hackers is challenging, especially when technology changes so quickly.
+Computer Security Day is the perfect time to show your appreciation for the work of these professional hacker-fighters!